Supporting students

 • access to their Team Leader to help to support any issues

-If your child is on the SEN register and you wish to share information, concerns or an update – please contact the relevant SEN Team Leader.
-Our SEN Team Leaders work closely with School Teams and the SEND Leadership Team to meet the additional needs of students in their year group.
+If your child is on the SEN register and you wish to share information, concerns or an update – please contact the relevant SEND Team Leader.
+Our SEND Team Leaders work closely with School Teams and the SEND Leadership Team to meet the additional needs of students in their year group.
 They will be more than happy able to support the appropriate action being taken.

 Additional Notes